beginner-codes/challenges/weekday/challenge_590.md

-# Challenge 590 - Minesweeper Number of Neighbouring Mines
+# Challenge 590 - Minesweeper Number of Neighboring Mines

-Create a function that takes a list representation of a Minesweeper board, and returns another board where the value of each cell is the number of neighbouring mines.
+Create a function that takes a list representation of a Minesweeper board, and returns another board where the value of each cell is the number of neighboring mines.

 ## Examples